 The upper legs of the dummy shall be in contact with the seat cushion as far as possible.
-The initial distance apart of the outside metal surfaces of the knees of each dummy shall be $210\text{mm} \pm 5\text{mm}$ .
+The initial distance between the knees of the dummy shall be $210\text{mm} \pm 5\text{mm}$ when measured at the outside metals surface of the knees.
 When the left foot is placed on a footrest or the right foot is positioned onto the accelerator pedal as described in 6.4.8 below, the distance between the knees may be altered.
 The legs of the dummies should be in vertical longitudinal planes as far as is possible.